FactoryJet

 Long-term cost priorityWilling to pay for convenienceMinimise ongoing fees

 Director Gareth Sampson required online product mockups, RFQ workflows, Net 30/60/90 payment terms, and trade account management for distribution partners, none of which standard Shopify plans support natively.
-FactoryJet built GPSUK's B2B platform on Commerceflo, an AI-native unified omnichannel commerce system designed for complex trade workflows.
+FactoryJet built GPSUK's B2B platform on a custom B2B e-commerce stack, an AI-native unified omnichannel commerce system designed for complex trade workflows.
 The platform handles artwork and logo uploads, real-time print-preview visualisation, online quotation and negotiation, B2B Buy-Now-Pay-Later, trade account hierarchies, and email workflow automation—all integrated into a single interface.
 Delivered in three weeks, the system eliminated manual quoting overhead entirely.
 GPSUK now processes over 200 trade orders monthly with zero manual intervention.
 Trade buyers upload logos, preview branded products, request quotes, and complete purchases under agreed payment terms—all self-service.
 The platform cost a fraction of Shopify Plus annual fees and required no ongoing developer dependency for routine order management.
-For UK SMBs in wholesale, distribution, or B2B services, platforms like Commerceflo and WooCommerce B2B extensions unlock capabilities that standard Shopify plans gate behind enterprise pricing.
+For UK SMBs in wholesale, distribution, or B2B services, platforms like custom headless B2B solutions and WooCommerce B2B extensions unlock capabilities that standard Shopify plans gate behind enterprise pricing.
 If your business model depends on custom pricing, deferred payments, or complex product configuration, choosing the right platform architecture from the start prevents costly migrations later.

 ➡ Learn more: Portfolio